Hair Loss From Cancer TreatmentSkip to the navigation

 Your scalp may be tender or sore while you are losing your hair and afterwards.
 Here are some ways to take special care of your hair and scalp.

 - Use a mild shampoo and a soft hair brush.

 - Try to air-dry your hair.
 If you have to use a hair dryer, use the low-heat setting.

 - Consider having your hair cut short.
 A shorter style will make your hair look thicker and fuller.
 It also will make hair loss easier to manage if it occurs.

 - Consider shaving your head.
 If you shave your own head, use an electric shaver.

 - Sleep on a satin pillowcase.

 - Do not use brush rollers to set your hair.

-- Do not dye your hair or get a permanent while you are taking chemotherapy or having radiation treatments to your head.
+- Do not dye your hair or get a permanent while you are taking chemo or having radiation treatments to your head.